 Five Reasons That Legal Separation May Be Appropriate For You:

 - Separation preserves important benefits and insurance policies that would be severed in a divorce.
-If you and your spouse want to maintain your current health insurance, life insurance, investments, or other financial plans in place while severing other financial ties, legal separation may be the best choice for you at this time.
+If you and your spouse want to maintain your current health insurance, life insurance, investments, or other financial plans, but want to temporarily sever financial ties, legal separation may be a good option to consider.

 Your Trusted Partner